quizerno/Steel-Battalion-Entry-Guide/3B-OGX-MINI-2026.md

 # 3B.
 OGX-MINI-2026
 [OGX-Mini-2026](https://github.com/MegaCadeDev/OGX-Mini-2026
-) is a fork of the original [OGX-Mini](https://github.com/wiredopposite/OGX-Mini ), it allows modern controllers to interact with older consoles.
+) by MegaCadeDev is a fork and continuation of the original [OGX-Mini](https://github.com/wiredopposite/OGX-Mini ) by wiredopposite.
+It allows modern controllers to interact with older consoles and vice versa.
 It includes the tinyUSB xid library for Steel Battalion.

 It unfortunately does not have keyboard support since it lacks a driver, and also does not have USB Hub support.
 But it does have drivers for quite a few joysticks and other HID devices.